 If you need to seam more than one piece together, this is when you would do that.
 Apply the seaming tape to the underside of the two pieces to be seamed together.
 Using your seam iron you will “melt” the adhesive on the tape to the two pieces of carpet.
 Apply weight to the seam until it’s completely dry.

 You’re now ready to start installing the carpet.
 A knee kicker is recommended for this task.
 You’ll place it about 3 inches from the wall and forcefully kick with your knees.
 Attach the carpet to the tacks in this manner.

 Using a power stretcher you can start to attach the carpet on the opposite side of the room.

-One you have carpet around the entire perimeter of the room you can add the final touches.
+Once you have carpet around the entire perimeter of the room you can add the final touches.
 Cut out any vents, windows, etc that you have in the room.
 Add your base molding.
 Be sure to add the base molding around the immovable objects as well.
-If you prefer you can use door tracks around these items as well.
+If you prefer you can also use door tracks around these items.
 It will just offer a more seamless look.

-Now you can stand back and enjoy the new carpet!
+Now you can stand back and enjoy your new carpeting.